CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 Once Tomcat is done with its deployment you should be able to access the application by entering `http://<public url of application server>:8080/CCPD/`, into a browser.

-You may need to restart tomcat in order to complete the deployment.
+It is necessary to restart tomcat in order to complete the deployment.

 CIS-CAT Pro Dashboard will bootstrap in a user with: